 The shape of the coastline can also shape the surge.
 When a storm surge enters a bay or river, the geography of the land can act as a funnel, sending the water even higher.

 Other factors that shape storm surge

 Ocean tides – caused by the gravity of the moon and sun – can also strengthen or weaken the impact of a storm surge.
 So, it’s important to know the timing of the local tides compared to the hurricane landfall.

 At high tide, the water is already at an elevated height.
 If landfall happens at high tide, the storm surge will cause even higher water levels and bring more water further inland.
 The Carolinas saw those effects when Hurricane Isaias hit at close to high tide on August 3, 2020.
-Isaias brought a storm surge of about 4 feet (1 meter) at Myrtle Beach, South Carolina, but the water level was more than 10 feet (3 meters) above normal.
+Isaias brought a storm surge of about four feet (one meter) at Myrtle Beach, South Carolina, but the water level was more than 10 feet (three meters) above normal.

 Sea level rise is another growing concern that influences storm surge.

 As water warms, it expands, and that has slowly raised sea level over the past century as global temperatures have risen.
 Freshwater from melting of ice sheets and glaciers also adds to sea level rise.
 Together, they elevate the background ocean height.
 When a hurricane arrives, the higher ocean means storm surge can bring water further inland, to a more dangerous and widespread effect.

 Bottom line: Of all the hazards that hurricanes bring, a hurricane storm surge is the greatest threat to life and property along the coast.